-Make the most of summer weather in November at the night noodle markets in Birrarung Marr.
+Make the most of the summer weather in November at the night noodle markets in Birrarung Marr.
 Restaurants from across the country dream up innovative Asian-themed dishes for this hawker market.
-Past markets have offered unicorn buns, floating noodles and matcha ice cream.
+Past markets have offered unicorn buns, floating noodles, and matcha ice cream.

 42. Drink a cocktail on a rooftop bar

 The rooftop game in Melbourne is strong!
 My favorite rooftop is Sweetie and Mustache for their innovative cocktails served steaming with dry ice in a gumball machine or with gummy ocean creatures in a fishbowl.

 43. Visit the Melbourne International Comedy Festival

 Melbournians may be known for their all-black ensembles, but they love to laugh!
 From the end of March to the end of April, comedians from around the world flock to Melbourne to perform.
 Get in early and take a chance on some lesser-known talent for more affordable tickets.

 44. Check out a loo with a view

 This is one of the secret things to do in Melbourne.
 On the 35th floor of the Sofitel on Collins, there’s a toilet with views as far as the eye can see.
 Thankfully, the eye can’t see inside the men’s restroom!
 There aren’t any barriers from the urinal to the window so the views remain unhindered!